-If the driver refused the breath test, then the judge cannot shorten or modify the suspension unless the driver agrees to having an ignition interlock device installed on their vehicle.
+If the driver refuses the breath test, the judge cannot shorten or modify the suspension unless the driver agrees to install an ignition interlock device.
 The purpose of the interlock device is to make sure the driver does not operate their vehicle after consuming alcohol.
 The driver must pay the cost of the interlock device.

 Is Diversion Available for Assault?

 In most criminal cases, the only two options are to take the case to trial or reach a plea deal with the Assistant State’s Attorney.
 In some cases where the allegations are less severe, a third option may sometimes exist called diversion.

 Diversion typically involves jumping through some hoops by performing community service, taking classes, or paying fines to get your charges dismissed.
 In Maryland, diversion is not a likely option for First Degree Assault.

 However, it may be available in some Second Degree Assault cases where no injury occurs and it’s the defendant’s first offense.
 This can involve performing community service in exchange for dismissal or placing the case on the stet docket.

 Placing a case on the stet docket makes it inactive while the person completes some special conditions like anger management classes.
 Where the defendant completes diversion, there will be no jail time for the offense at sentencing because the defendant does not get sentenced.